Compare 60 lenders in under 2 minutesLoan Amount

 Individual lenders will have their own guidelines as to the minimum and maximum premium values that they will fund.
 Typically the minimum premium which can be financed with this product is $5,000.
 The maximum may be in excess of $1million.

 Carrier liability insurance premiums are suitable for this type of finance.
 The large annual premium can be divided into smaller instalments due over the 12 months, to ease cash flow pressures.
-Individual arrangements are made between lender and the business.
+Individual arrangements are made between lender and the entity.

 Many different types of insurance policies may be eligible for and suited to this funding product.
 They typically include policies which attract large annual premiums between $5,000 and $1m.
 These can include carrier liability for transport operator, vehicle insurance on large fleets, professional indemnity required in legal, medical and other professions and public liability policies for high-risk sectors.